adjsky/resulto/README.md

 implements a full-fledged interface to work with async primitives and an `ESLint` package to make sure `Results` are handled.

+That is why I made this repository: to make my life and the lives of other developers easier.

 ## API documentation

 https://adjsky.github.io/resulto/